 Just knowing that someone is available at a time of need to answer the silliest of questions or give you the 411 of what’s happening makes it highly probable for the newbies to assimilate into the team and get comfortable in their new role rapidly as opposed to doing it all by themselves.

 4. A shoulder to lean on

-With the buddy system, the newcomers have a support system to review progress as well as accept constructive feedback.
+With the work buddy program, the newcomers have a support system to review progress as well as accept constructive feedback.
 This ensures new recruits do well.
 With that smidge of confidence, the quality of work, ability, and performance instantly skyrockets, bringing about better efficiency in the team.